dcos/dcos-core-cli/README.md

 1.  [git](http://git-scm.com) must be installed to download the source code for the DC/OS CLI.
 2.  [python](https://www.python.org/) version 3.7.x must be installed.
+    The Makefile won't let you build with another Python version, unless the `DCOS_EXPERIMENTAL=1` environment variable is set.
 3. If `make env` fails you may be missing required dependencies for cryptography.
 See [here](https://cryptography.io/en/latest/installation/) for more